- Bees are essential because they pollinate our food sources, produce honey, support the ecosystem, and are culturally significant.

 Honey is a sweet substance created by bees, made primarily from nectar.
-Honey is reported to have antioxidant, natural cleansing, and wellness-supporting effects.
+Honey is reported to have nutrients with antioxidant, natural cleansing, and wellness-supporting effects.

 Honey is also extremely popular as a natural sweetener and alternative to refined table sugar.
-There are more than 94 million honeybee hives worldwide, producing around 1.77 million metric tons of honey annually.
+Surprisingly, there are more than 94 million honeybee hives worldwide, producing around 1.77 million metric tons of honey annually.